My advisor Dan Boneh, colleague Gabi Nakibly and I have recently published a paper “Gyrophone: Recognizing Speech from Gyroscope Signals”.

 We also outline a direction for potential reconstruction of the original sound using multiple phones, but that requires further research, and we don’t claim yet whether it is possible or not with smartphone devices.
 Another, not less important result is the ability to identify the gender of the speaker, or to identify a particular speaker among a group of possible users of the mobile device.

 A: I’m not completely sure nobody hasn’t but definitely no prior work demonstrated the capabilities to this extent.
-The fact that gyroscope are susceptible to acoustic noise itself was known, and manufacturers are aware of it but they didn’t look at it from a security point of view, but rather as an effect that might just add noise to the gyro measurements.
+The fact itself, that gyroscopes are susceptible to acoustic noise, was known.
+Manufacturers were aware of it but they didn’t look at it from a security point of view, but rather as an effect that might just add noise to the gyro measurements.
 We think there hasn’t been enough awareness regarding the possibility of sensing speech frequencies, and the security implications of it.
 In particular in smartphones, access to the gyro doesn’t require any permission from the user, which makes it a good candidate for leaking information, and a such, an interesting problem to look into.
 That is also the advantage compare to the regular microphone.

 The hardest part apart from the idea itself was to adapt speech processing algorithms to work with the gyroscope signals and obtain results despite of the low sampling frequency and noise.